 In Japan, the dining experience is not only about the actual food consumed, but also the presentation, the design, the sheer beauty of what you’re eating.
 Japanese cuisine the color and the hope of a certain food plays a major role and it becomes the major point in attraction.

-Kome, white rice
+Kome, white sticky rice

 The Japanese have a long tradition of agriculture handed down from generation to generation since the pre historic Jomon period and from then onwards.
 Until now, kome or the rice has being the staple food of Japanese.
 There are several varieties of Japanese rice: